Chamber6821/shadow-cljs-quickstart-node-script/README.md

 Why you should call `on-input` via lambda?
 Because JS Runtime save reference to handler and CLJS runtime can't change this references.
-But references from CLJS (from CLJS lambda) to CLJS (to `on-input`) can be updated by CLJ runtime and it's works!
+But references from CLJS (from lambda) to CLJS (to `on-input`) can be updated by CLJS runtime and it's works!